By the end of the course you will be able to:

 Individual position paper (25%): The intention with this assignment is twofold: firstly, to let you explore in some depth another emerging theme; secondly, to both motivate and allow you to capitalise on your role as a critical friend during the Emerging Themes weeks.
 This is an opportunity for you to reflect on the current state of affairs for your critical friend topic and to do some ‘blue skies’ thinking about where that area might develop.
 You are encouraged to draw on the assignment developed by your peers in weeks 9-12, the resources recommended for that topic and the wider literature covered throughout this course and your other courses.
 However, this is not a literature review.
 Instead, the literature should help you position your own perspective – your argued for take on the topic in hand.
 We want you to ask “Where is the field at, where could it go or does it need to go?
 Where next for [your topic]?”

 The course is delivered entirely online through a combination of environments.
 The core environment for course communication is Moodle which is where you will find discussion space, course readings and resources.
-We also use collaborative authoring spaces (e.g. PB wiki, Google Docs) and synchronous spaces like Skype and Collaborate for our occasional seminar series.
+We also use collaborative authoring spaces (e.g. PB wiki, Google Docs) and synchronous spaces (e.g. like Skype, Adobe Connect) for our occasional synchronous sessions.

-The course is somewhat flexible in terms of how you structure your workload, though there will be one-hour synchronous seminars offered in some weeks which you are encouraged to attend.
+The course is somewhat flexible in terms of how you structure your workload, though there will be one-hour synchronous sessions offered in some weeks which you are encouraged to attend.
+The course also has a channel in our programme Discord server.
 In the final theme, you must engage with group work and will be responsible for co-organising your group, co-authoring your work and offering constructive critiques for your peers.

 As with the rest of the Digital Education programme, the ethos of this course is one of active, collegial and constructive participation.